Bereyziat-Development/fastapi-template/README.md

 ### Ideas for later
 - Update to utilize Async technology (for endpoints that can benefit from it) https://medium.com/@neverwalkaloner/fastapi-with-async-sqlalchemy-celery-and-websockets-1b40cd9528da#:~:text=Starting%20from%20version%201.4%20SQLAlchemy,let's%20start%20with%20database%20connection. https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html
 - Migration to psycopg v3 could be considered in a future version of the template

+### Usage rights

+This template is Open-Sourced under the MIT license.
+This basically means that all contributions are welcome and encourage and that your can use this template or fork it for your personal and commercial use 🥳

+If you have questions or encounter any difficulty while using this repo do not hesitate to use the GitHub Discussions channel.

+If you need help to realize your project or commercial collaboration please reach out to our team by email [contact@bereyziat.dev](mailto:contact@bereyziat.dev) or check our [Website: bereyziat.dev](https://bereyziat.dev)